Bowain/Items-list-BOTW/README.md

-# Items list BOTW
+# Items list, Bestiary and map
-Liste complète des items du jeu The Legend of Zelda : Breath of the Wild.